fri-datascience/course_ids/docs/Summarizing-data-01.md

 ## Practice problems

 1. Download the [Football Manager Players](https://www.kaggle.com/ajinkyablaze/football-manager-data/downloads/football-manager-data.zip/2) dataset or use a similarly rich dataset with numerical, binary and categorical variables.
-Demonstrate each of the summarization techniques used in this chapter to provide insights into the data.
+With Python or R demonstrate the application and interpretation of results for each of the summarization techniques from this chapter.
 2. Find one or more real-world examples (data sets) where a standard summary of univariate or bivariate data fails.
 That is, where important information is lost in the summary.